EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 Note that a developer may choose to not pass a `CollisionEventHandler`.
 In which case, we simply do nothing when a collision occurs.

 ### The Player Entity
 The player is a rectangular paddle.
 For the `Player` class which also extends `Entity`, it is sensible to have a `RectangularCollider` called `collider` as one of the fields.
-This `Collider` will also parameterize the player's width and height.
+This `Collider` will also parametrize the player's width, height, and position.
 We would also like the `Player` to have a property `moveSpeed: double` that dictates how fast the player moves.
 For example if `moveSpeed = 0.3`, then that implies that the player can move 30% of the screen in 1 second.
 We also should have a field `direction: int` which takes on the values `{-1, 0, 1}`.
 The value of direction determines if the `Player` is currently moving in the positive direction associate with it which we will call `positiveDirection: Vec2d`.
 Recall that `Player`s may be on the top/bottom or left/right sides of the screen so the positive direction will be down and right, respectively.
 Next we need to consider the keys that move the player.
 The fields `directionKeyPositive: int` and `directionKeyNegative: int` should be in `Player` and are the key codes on the keyboard associated with positive and negative movement.
 Finally, there needs to be a field `lastContactFreePosition: Vec2d` which will be used to revert the `Player` back to a position that is hopefully collision free.

-Setters and getters should be made only for `moveSpeed` and `direction` as the other fields are "internal fields" that should not be exposed to the outside world.
+Setters and getters should be made only for `moveSpeed`, `direction`, `directionKeyPositive`, and `directionKeyNegative` as the other fields are "internal fields" that should not be exposed to the outside world.

 Making the constructor is slightly less straightforward as we need to take into account the fields of `Entity`.
 In any event, the code below is self-explanatory and merely fills in the fields mentioned above and the fields in `Entity`.
 It should be noted that we are assuming that `Player`s created are initialized to in a collision free state.
 When creating the `RectangleCollider` for the `Player`, we also need to add this collider to `colliders` in `Entity`.
 Otherwise, the `Player` would effectively have no colliders in the eyes of the engine.
 ```java